anigam075/Book-Recommendations/README.md

 4. Start the development server and access BookPro through your web browser.
 5. Register for an account or log in with existing credentials to begin exploring and recommending books.

+## Documentation

+For detailed documentation on setting up the project, API endpoints, usage examples, and external dependencies, please refer to the [Project Documentation][(link_to_documentation)](https://github.com/anigam075/Book-Recommendations/blob/main/Project%20Documentation.docx).

 ## Technologies Used

 - **Django**: Python-based web framework for building the backend of the application.